 You must have at least 3 male-matching players and 3 female-matching players to play (or 2 of each in 5-on-5 leagues).
-In addition, read about the new Gender Balance rule for 2017.
+In addition, read about the Gender Balance rule we implemented as of 2017.

 It is a sign of respect to your opponents and teammates to be on time.
 Delaying the start of a games is a sign of poor spirit, and that's just not good ultimate.

 When you completed your game report, use this guide to answer the Timeliness question:

 - “Excellent” - your opponent was ready < 10 minutes after game time

 - “Good” - ready between 1-5 minutes after game time